goleador/CSC317/assignments/3/READEME.md

 - **Plan Early**: Discuss design direction as a group before starting individual CSS files
 - **Communicate Regularly**: Use Discord for ongoing communication
-- **Review Each Other's Work**: Use GitHub to code review eachothers code.
+- **Review Each Other's Work**: Use GitHub to code review each others code.
 - **Test Everything**: Ensure all CSS files work properly with the switcher
 - **Document Everything**: Keep detailed records of your collaboration process